WAKU-TAKE-A/RMakePackage/README.md

 ## How to use
 (1) Install "[Rtools](https://cran.r-project.org/bin/windows/Rtools/)".
 Add the path of "Rtools\bin".

+(2) Please download the Zip file with the `Clone or download` button on the upper right of this page and then expand it.

-(2) Make sure that the following files in the same folder.
+(3) Make sure that the following files in the same folder.

   * _DESCRIPTION.txt
   * _INDEX.csv